lukehinds/ansible-tpm-simulator/README.md

 environment to learn the TPM2 tool set and start to develop their own TPM applications.

-Vagrant file currently only works with libvirt as a provider
+Vagrant file currently works with libvirt and VirtualBox as providers.

 Tools Included
 --------------